autoplot/documentation/javadoc/org/autoplot/scriptconsole/GuiExceptionHandler.md

-# org.autoplot.scriptconsole.GuiExceptionHandlerThis is the original das2 Exception handler dialog, but modified to
+# org.autoplot.scriptconsole.GuiExceptionHandler

- support submitting an error report to a server.
+This is the original das2 Exception handler dialog, but modified to support submitting an error report to a server.

  The server is hard-coded to be https://jfaden.net/RTEReceiver/LargeUpload.jsp,